HunterWilkins/RootBuyerRemastered/readme.md

 - "Contact Us" Page is PURELY Aesthetic and has no Functionality
 + Wonderful Ginseng Logo, hand-painted by Hunter Wilkins, Based on RootBuyer.com's Most Popular Root

+### Note: All text is from the parent website, with only a few edits for marketing.
+Any possible misspellings or errors in information are the responsibility of RootBuyer.com